 What if the insurance company cancels my policy after I file a claim?

 Policy cancelation following a claim is possible, but if your insurer tries to do so, you can seek recourse with the help of an experienced attorney.
-Canceling your policy is just one of the ways the insurance company can try to maintain their profits.
+Canceling your policy is just one of the ways the insurance company can try to maintain its profits.

 What should I do if my insurance company delays my payout?

-Delaying your payout is another bad faith insurance practice you can watch for to protect yourself.
+Delaying your payout is another bad-faith insurance practice you can watch for to protect yourself.
 Insurance companies are only allowed to delay payment if something beyond their control affects their ability to pay.
 Once the cause of the delay is no longer a factor, the insurance company has a limited amount of time to process your payment.

 If you think that your insurance provider is unduly delaying your claim payout, it is critical that you talk to an insurance litigation attorney to see what your options are.

 The insurance adjuster wants me to give a recorded statement.
 Should I?

 In some cases, the insurance adjuster that works for the insurance company may ask you to make a recorded statement.
 Many insurance providers require their policyholders to provide such a statement before they can process the claim, so if you feel comfortable doing so, you should agree to give a statement.
 However, be aware that they can use your statement against you to deny or pay less for your claim.
 To prepare to give your statement, you can consult an attorney, who will walk you through what to expect.

 Contact the attorneys at RRBH Law today to set up a consultation if you have any questions about an insurance company underpaid claim.